 Italian cuisine is known for pasta and risotto and polenta and, to a lesser extent, for farro.
 But did you know that Italians also enjoy barley?
 Here is a simple, basic barley soup that is both healthy, appetizing and, if made in a pressure cooker, can be prepared in under 30 minutes.

 When the vegetables have softened, add your barley.
 Allow the barley to insaporire as you would for a risotto, then add water or broth to cover generously.
-(NB: Barley absorbs a lot of liquid as it cooks.)
+(NB: Barley absorbs a lot of liquid as it cooks, so you will probably need to top it up with more water; check the pot from time to time.)
 Simmer covered for 45 minutes or until tender, stirring from time to time and adding water or broth as needed.
 The result should be a very thick soup, almost a porridge, but not entirely dry.

 If using a pressure cooker, bring up to pressure, lower the heat to a minimum and cook for 15 minutes, then release the pressure.
 When you open the cooker, check for liquid: if it has been entirely absorbed, add more water or broth and let simmer for a few minutes more.
 If there is too much liquid (less likely, given barley’s aborptive qualities) then just let is simmer until you have reached the proper consistency.

 This is the very basic ‘mother’ recipe for barley soup.
 There are lots of variations you can try, including the use of fresh herbs of your choice in the soffritto—parsley, rosemary and sage are particularly nice.
 Some recipes call for the addition of other vegetables, perhaps most commonly potato or pumpkin but also with leafy winter vegetables like kale or cabbage.
 Beans of all kinds—cannellini, borlotti, ceci, lentils, even peas—are also a very common addition, and turn this primo into a perfectly rounded piatto unico.

 For this particular soup, instead of pancetta, I used a ham bone that I had left over (believe it or not!) from Christmas dinner.
 It gave a wonderful porky flavor to the soup.
 If using a ham bone, fish it out of the soup before serving and scrape off any meat.
 But the meat up into small pieces and add it to the soup.